 Conclusion

-The bottom line is that wearing a helmet on your bike is an essential safety precaution to take seriously.
-Following the proper rules and having a perfect fit will significantly reduce the risk of head injuries when riding.
+The bottom line is that wearing a helmet on your bike is an essential safety precaution.
+Following the rules and wearing a proper fit will significantly reduce the risk of head injuries while riding.
 Be sure to replace your helmet if it is damaged or involved in an accident.

 Make sure you test the fit regularly.
 Taking proper safety precautions lets you enjoy your bike and ensures your security.
 Remember to wear a helmet before riding on the roads!